Information for beamtime

 Obtaining beam time

-• Detailed information on SSRL user access that you must read is given at
+• Detailed information on SSRL user access:

 http://www-ssrl.slac.stanford.edu/content/user-resources/welcome-ssrl-us...